ZeevWeizmann/fedcourse24_lab1/README.md

 # Federated Learning & Data Privacy

 ## General info

 This is the lab 1
-TB is for mnist (Ex1-3)
+TP is for mnist (Ex1-3)
-TB1 is for CIFAR10(BONUS EXERCISE - Complex Dataset & Model)
+TP1_bonus is for CIFAR10(BONUS EXERCISE - Complex Dataset & Model)